Sabathia leaves with injury; Young rallies Angels past Yanks

 Chasen Shreve (1-1) took the loss after issuing a leadoff walk to Andrelton Simmons.
 He stole second and advanced to third on a high bouncer back to Heller.

-Sabathia, who turns 37 next month, had turned his season around and won five straight starts.
-After opening with a 5.77 ERA and 27 strikeouts to 24 walks in his first seven outings, he has a 0.99 ERA and 35 strikeouts to seven walks in his last six starts.
+After opening the season with a 5.77 ERA and 27 strikeouts to 24 walks in his first seven outings, Sabathia has a 0.99 ERA and 35 strikeouts to seven walks in his last six starts.
 He is 7-2 with a 3.46 ERA overall.

-Chase Headley launched his fourth home run of the season deep into the center-field bleachers in the seventh inning off starter JC Ramirez to give the Yankees a 2-1 lead.

-The Angels opened the scoring with an unearned run in the fourth.

 TRAINER'S ROOM

 Yankees: All-Star closer Aroldis Chapman (left rotator cuff inflammation) had his scheduled rehab outing with Class A Tampa at Bradenton rained out.
-Weather permitting, he is now scheduled to pitch Wednesday.
+Weather permitting, he is now slated to pitch Wednesday.
 Girardi said if Chapman can pitch by Friday, he would likely be activated from the disabled list Sunday.

-Angels: OF Mike Trout (left thumb ligament surgery) said his recovery is progressing on schedule and he has not ruled out returning prior to the July 11 All-Star Game.
-That would get him back just after the five-week mark, a week earlier than the six-to-eight weeks he was originally expected to be out.
+Angels: Trout (left thumb ligament surgery) said his recovery is progressing on schedule and he has not ruled out returning prior to the July 11 All-Star Game.
+That would get him back just after the five-week mark, a week earlier than the six to eight weeks he was originally expected to be out.
 Trout said he is not catching with his left hand, but has started throwing with his right.

 UP NEXT

-Yankees: RHP Michael Pineda (7-3, 3.39 ERA) is scheduled to start the series finale Wednesday on six days' rest.
+Yankees: RHP Michael Pineda (7-3, 3.39 ERA) pitches the series finale Wednesday on six days' rest.
 New York is 9-3 in his starts.

 Angels: RHP Matt Shoemaker (6-3, 4.22) is beginning to find his form.
 He is 5-1 with a 3.19 ERA in his last six starts, but 0-2 in two career starts against the Yankees.